josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 I sometimes find AI helpful for generating reference images to use as starting points for illustrations, and occasionally for ideating, as a "rubber duck" of sorts.
 I also use it once in a while to compensate for my own color vision deficiency.
 But mostly, it helps me with code.

 In full disclosure of all the mundane details: I mostly only use code completion suggestions in VS Code, even though they're often hit and miss.
 I rarely use chat mode, and when I do, it tends to be mostly for rote tasks like format conversion or pattern matching.
 That's pretty much it.
-Every time I've tried giving AI more responsibility, it's let me down pretty spectacularly.
+Every time I've tried giving AI more responsibility than that, it's let me down pretty spectacularly.

 I'm deeply skeptical that AI offers a net productivity boost in general<footnote>There's evidence that AI actually only makes you feel more productive—emphasis on "feel"—while in fact, it slows you down.
 This matches my own experience; I often end up spending significantly more time trying to fix what AI has generated than I would've spent just doing it all myself in the first place.</footnote>, but particularly that it's capable of high-quality frontend code.
 I theorize good frontend is just too subjective, too visual, balances too many concerns, and is too underrepresented in training data.
 (That might explain why developers in other specialties seem to report better results.)